AhmedNazeerr/React-Color-Generator/README.md

 ## inorder to run it, First clone,run the command npm install

 ## Libray Used -> values.js
-  If you want to read more about the library you can visit the link below (https://github.com/noeldelgado/values.js)
+  If you want to read more about the library you can visit this link
+(https://github.com/noeldelgado/values.js)